ABOUT THE AUTHOR

 Colombia has more than 87 different indigenous people, who are recognized by the state of Colombia.
 Although they make up only a small percentage of Colombia’s inhabitants, they have a rich cultural diversity and therefore a great impact on customs and traditions throughout the country.
 Get to know 6 of the indigenous groups, being introduced to cultural rituals, religion, and the history of the tribes.

-Ever since the conquest through the Spanish, Colombia’s indigenous faced repression, exploitation, and displacement.
+Ever since the conquest by the Spanish, Colombia’s indigenous faced repression, exploitation, and displacement.
 Many have been forced into the armed conflict, experiencing violence and abuse.
-Only since 1991, the indigenous people of Colombia have achieved equal rights, but in spite of all these difficulties until today most of them urge to conserve their cultural traditions.
+Only since 1991, the indigenous people of Colombia have achieved equal rights, but despite all these difficulties until today most of them urge to conserve their cultural traditions.
 Understanding their culture helps to keep their traditions alive.
 Learn some interesting facts about 6 of Colombia’s indigenous tribes, and find out what makes their cultures so special.

 Tukanos during a traditional dance